KingSujeet/Get-Current-Location-With-Place-Name-In-Android-Studio/README.md

 }
 </p>

-<h4>Below is main code to get current location with place name.</h4>
+<h4>Below is the main code to get current location with place name.</h4>

     LocationManager locationManager;
     String provider;